TheRekman/Region-Extension/README.md

 #### Available events
 - `onenter/enter/e` - Activates when player enters in region.
 - `onleave/leave/l` - Activates when player leaves from region.
-- `onin/in/i` - Activates while player in the region.\
+- `onin/in/i` - Activates while player in the region.
+- `onpvpon/pvpon` - Activates when players Pvp enabled.
+- `onpvpoff/pvpoff` - Activates when players Pvp disabled.\
 Update happens every half second
 #### Available conditions
 - `allowed/a`  - If player is allowed in the region.